Skip to main content

 Candidate Selection

-The residency program director will coordinate the selection process and will review candidate material with anatomic pathology faculty.
+The residency program directors will coordinate the selection process and will review candidate material with anatomic pathology faculty.
 Applications will start to be reviewed in October of the year preceding an open July position.
 Occasionally positions become available at alternate times depending on funding availability.
 Select candidates may be offered a virtual interview (Zoom) as part of the application review process.
 Candidates are encouraged to visit the program in person at their own expense in the 9-months preceding an application deadline.
 Please contact Dr. Abigail Armwood (arwisnet@ncsu.edu) if interested in organizing a visit or externship.

 Questions About the Program